Joachim Mrugowsky

 Joachim Mrugowsky (15 August 1905 – 2 June 1948) was a Nazi bacteriologist who committed medical atrocities at the Sachsenhausen concentration camp.
 He was Associate Professor, Medical Doctorate, Chief of Hygiene Institute of the Waffen-SS, Senior Hygienist at the Reich, SS-Physician, SS and Waffen-SS Colonel.
 He was found guilty of war crimes following the war in the Doctors' Trial and executed in 1948.

 Early life and education

-Mrugowsky was born to a family of Polish origin; his father was a medical doctor.
+Mrugowsky's father was a medical doctor.
 In 1925, Mrugowsky began his studies of natural sciences and medicine at the University of Halle.
 He completed the studies in 1930–1931 with a medical doctorate and a doctorate of natural sciences.
 1930–1931 he was the Hochschulgruppenführer (University group leader) of the National Socialist German Students' League branch at the University of Halle.
 After a two-year internship, he became an assistant at the Hygiene Institute of the University of Halle.
 Mrugowsky was made an associate professor in the area of hygiene at the University of Berlin in September 1944.